 My Manuscript Wishlist

-If you’re curious about the sort of books I’m looking for, here’s my current manuscript wishlist, as of June 2017.
+Now, if you’re curious about the sort of books I’m looking for, here’s my current manuscript wishlist, as of June 2017.
 You can check out my recent sales to get a sense of what I’ve worked on.
 I also have the kind of books I don’t want, listed at the bottom.

 Note, just because what you’re writing isn’t on here, doesn’t mean I’m not interested in it (unless I say that, of course).
 If you think you’ve got something I might enjoy based on my tastes, send me a pitch!
 But please, send all pitches through the P.S.
 Literary submissions email.